 On-demand webinar: Trust, privacy, and the GDPR

-We’ve long been champions of individuals’ privacy rights and view the General Data Protection Regulation (GDPR) as a critical step forward in clarifying and enabling individual data privacy rights.
-Join Brad Smith, Microsoft President and Chief Legal Officer, and Brendon Lynch, Microsoft Chief Privacy Officer, as they discuss data privacy rights and how Microsoft can help align your organization’s privacy practices with significant privacy regulations such as the GDPR.
+We have long been champions of individuals’ privacy rights and view the General Data Protection Regulation (GDPR) as a critical step forward in clarifying and enabling individual data privacy rights.
+Join Brad Smith, Microsoft President and Chief Legal Officer, and Brendon Lynch, Microsoft Chief Privacy Officer, as they discuss data privacy rights and how Microsoft can help align your organisation’s privacy practices with significant privacy regulations such as the GDPR.
 Register now.

 Case study: Microsoft IT operations evolve with Azure

 Moving to Azure radically simplified IT operations at Microsoft, driving measurable results in innovation, business agility, and productivity.
 With a cloud-based, customer-centric operations model, Microsoft IT can now deploy services faster—with about 60 percent less manual work—at a reduced cost.
 Read more on IT Showcase.